-I’m an award-winning writer, photographer and web content manager from Washington, DC.
+I’m Joe Flood, a writer, photographer and web person from Washington, DC.

 Born in Wheaton, IL, I attended high school in Florida before moving to DC to attend American University, where I graduated with a BA in International Relations.

 With a passion for writing, I began a career in digital communications, where I worked for major nonprofits and government agencies, including AARP, The Nature Conservancy, NOAA and GSA.
 I love working on web sites and helping organizations reach the public with clear and concise messaging.